nuriel77/iri-playbook/docs/index.rst

      :target: http://iri-playbook.readthedocs.io/en/latest/?badge=latest
   :alt: Documentation Status

-For a "click-'n-go" installation see `Getting Started Quickly`_.
+For a "click-'n-go" installation see :ref:`getting_started_quickly`.

 In this installation
 ====================